Linaro/lava/doc/glossary.rst

   DUT
     Device Under Test - a quick way to refer to the device in LAVA.

+  exclusive
+    A device can be marked as ``exclusive`` to the :term:`pipeline` and the scheduler will then not assign JSON jobs to that device.
+If all devices of that device type are exclusive, any JSON jobs submitted to that type will be rejected.
+See :ref:`exclusive_pipeline_devices`.

   filter
     Within the Dashboard, a filter identifies particular results from